 The Michigan Secretary of State offers several different options for people with disabilities.
-When you successfully complete and submit a handicap parking permit application, you could be entitled to:
+When you successfully complete and submit a handicap parking permit application in Michigan, you could be entitled to:

 - A permanent disability placard (valid up to four years)

 - A temporary disability placard (valid up to six months)

 - A permanent disability license plate (expires every year on your birthday)